numberformat/python_flask_admin/README.md

 Install the latest dependencies (preferred)

-`pip install Flask-Admin Flask-Bootstrap SQLAlchemy Flask-SQLAlchemy`
+`pip install Flask-Admin Flask-Bootstrap SQLAlchemy Flask-SQLAlchemy python-dotenv WTForms-Components Flask-WTF`

 If project does not work for some reason check requirements.txt which are the libraries this project is known to work with.